SparksNetwork/sparks-frontend/src/pages/ResetPassword/func-specs/reset-password.md

 - The password resetting occurs in three stages:
   1. The code is checked against the user database
   2. A reset password request is issued to the user repository
-  3. The user is logged-in automatically and redirected to the dashboard screen
+  3. The user is logged-in automatically and redirected to `postLogIn` route

 - Each stage can be comprised of one or several operations which might fail or succeed.
 The `resetPasswordFeedback` area should informed the user of the latest information of relevance on the operations in process.